meetthefluxers/meetthefluxers.github.io/_pages/about.md

   <div class="column">
     <figure>
       <img src="/images/robert.png" alt="Robert Shortt">
-      <figcaption><b>Robert Shortt</b> is a Ph.D. candidate at the University of California, Berkeley and member of the FLUXNET outreach working group.</figcaption>
+      <figcaption><b><a href="https://www.linkedin.com/in/robert-shortt-9a46711a0">Robert Shortt</a></b> is a Ph.D. candidate at the University of California, Berkeley and member of the FLUXNET outreach working group.</figcaption>
     </figure>
   </div>